jjthomas/rule_engine/README.md

 ## Example Data
 We include an example dataset Rookies.csv, which includes rookie-year stats for all NBA players through 2017.
-We look at which feature values and pairs of values are interesting with respect to the "IFAS" output, which is a binary variable indicating whether the player ever became an all-star in their career.
+The class variable "IFAS" indicates whether the player ever became an all-star in their career.